Bonterra Energy Corp. Announces First Quarter 2023 Results

 The Company defines funds flow as funds provided by operations including proceeds from sale of investments and investment income received excluding effects of changes in non-cash working capital items and decommissioning expenditures settled.
 Free funds flow is defined as funds flow less dividends paid to shareholders, capital and decommissioning expenditures settled.
-Net debt is defined as long-term subordinated debt and subordinated debentures plus working capital deficiency (current liabilities less current assets).
+Net debt is defined as long-term subordinated term debt, subordinated debentures and bank debt plus working capital deficiency (current liabilities less current assets).
 Field netback is defined as revenue and realized risk management contract gain (loss) minus royalties and operating expenses divided by total BOEs for the period.
 Cash netback is defined as Field netback less interest expense and general and administrative expense divided by total BOEs for the period.
 Net debt to twelve-month trailing cash flow ratio is defined as net debt at the end of the period divided by cash flow for the trailing twelve months.

 Forward Looking Information